Dean Traylor is a freelance writer and teacher. He wrote for IHPVA magazines and raced these vehicles with his father (who builds them).

 The HPV boat and rider (at the tender age of 60) raced against two dozen paddlers that included several Olympian medalists in canoe and kayak racing.
 He came in second.

-That was one mere race.
+That was one single race.
 There have been many.
 And there have been some impressive records broken in the process.
 Not only that, some major players in the corporate and collegiate community have created their own pedal-powered water beasts.

-Decavitator, a fully faired, pedal- and propeller-powered boat, ridden by Mark Drela and designed by students and instructors fromm MIT, achieved a speed of 18.50 knots (21.28 mph), breaking the record of 12.94 knots held by Allen Abbott’s hydrofoil Flying Fish.
+Decavitator, a fully faired, pedal- and propeller-powered boat, ridden by Mark Drela and designed by students and instructors from MIT, achieved a speed of 18.50 knots (21.28 mph), breaking the record of 12.94 knots held by Allen Abbott’s hydrofoil Flying Fish.

 HPV in the Air